JuergenGutsch/blog/_source/_posts/2019-02-18-customizing-aspnetcore-12-hosting.md

 - WebHostBuilder
 ---

 In this 12th part of this series, I'm going to write about how to customize hosting in ASP.NET Core.
 We will look into the hosting options, different kind of hosting and a quick look into hosting on the IIS.
+And while writing this post this again seems to get a long one.

+> This will change in ASP.NET Core 3.0.
+I anyway decided to do this post about ASP.NET Core 2.2 because it still needs some time until ASP.NET Core 3.0 is released.

 ## This series topics